Nursing, B.S.

 *Applicants who received their practical nurse training through the U.S. Armed Forces are exempt from the GPA requirement provided that training is documented on an official Joint-Services Transcript (JST).
 The JST must be submitted at the time of application for review.

-**The National League of Nursing (NLN) sets the minimum scores for the NACE exams.
-The NLN reserves the right to change the minimum scores at any time.
+**The NLN suggests minimum passing scores for the NACE examinations.
+The NLN reserves the right to modify these recommendations at any time.

 Transfer Credits

 Refer to the Transfer Credits section for specific information on Albertus Magnus College's transfer credit policy.
-For students entering the Nursing program, courses will be reviewed for transferability to meet general education requirements.
+For students entering the Nursing program, coursework will be evaluated for transferability to satisfy general education requirements.

 Accreditation